Yassin-hagenimana/career-platform/README.md

-# Next.js Project - Beginner's Guide
+# Next.js Project - Installation Guide

 This is a project created using [Next.js](https://nextjs.org), a framework for building web applications with React.